abcdesktopio/docs/opsdocs/docs/core/nginx.md

 # route

-Nginx is used as a reverse proxy server for HTTP, HTTPS protocols, as well as a load balancer, HTTP cache, and a web server (origin server).
+`route` is used as a reverse proxy server for HTTP, HTTPS protocols, as well as a load balancer, HTTP cache.

 ## HTTP routing

 The `router` image is an `openresty` http server, based on `nginx` with embeded `lua` engine.

 ## route configuration